How Baking Soda, of All Things, Can Help Your Workout

-Baking soda — more formally known as sodium bicarbonate — has a lot of uses beyond just baking, from cleaning various surfaces, soothing your heartburn, to even browning your meat better.
-In addition to these uses, baking soda another unexpected and underrated use: It can be used to improve athletic performance.
+Baking soda, more formally known as sodium bicarbonate, has a lot of uses beyond just baking, from cleaning various surfaces, soothing your heartburn, to even browning your meat better.
+In addition to these uses, baking soda has another unexpected and underrated use: It can be used to improve athletic performance and exercise.

 Similar to creatine, baking soda can help with short, high-intensity bouts of exercise, which is thought to be due to its ability to buffer hydrogen ions produced from anaerobic metabolism.
 In a number of studies, it’s been shown that athletes taking baking soda experience less fatigue during high-intensity exercise, which allows them to push harder for longer periods of time, and also report a reduced recovery time, which can help them over the course of a training cycle.